Courses

 • Achieving long-distance quantum communication

-The sixth module focuses on quantum network hardware.
+The seventh module focuses on quantum network hardware.
 Students will learn about the essential components of a quantum network and how they function together.
 They will connect theoretical protocols with hardware deployment and explore the different types of physical systems used to encode qubits and perform quantum communication.
-Key topics include:

 • Network components such as memories, repeaters, photon sources, detectors, and interconnects